marijnh/Eloquent-JavaScript/16_game.md

 {{index map, [object, "as map"]}}

-The `Level` constructor consults a `levelChars` object to map characters to either background grid types or actor classes.
-We can now define this object.
+We can now define the `levelChars` object that maps plan characters to either background grid types or actor classes.

 ```{includeCode: true}
 const levelChars = {